isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-dust-mites-look-like/index.md

 ##  Do Dust Mites Stay In Me?

 Most probably not.
 There is absolutely nothing to scare you about dust mites attaching to you.
 Dust mites dont have wings and barely move a lot.
 Another thing is that they also dont burrow into humans so it will also be hard for them to hang around you all the time. - Where you leave the dead skin is just where they want to be.
-Next time you experience some bites when in your bed, chances are that this is not a dust [mite](https://pestpolicy.com/dust-mites/) but either a bed bug or a mosquito.
+Next time you experience some bites when in your bed, chances are that this is not a dust [mite](https://pestpolicy.com/dust-mites/)but either a bed bug or a mosquito.

 ##  What Are Dust Mites Eating?